How to Choose Paint Colors When You’re An Overthinker (or have anxiety)

 Benjamin Moore Edgecomb Gray

-Of course, it will finally come down to actually PICKING the paint colour that HOPEFULLY, both you and your home can agree on…
+Of course, it will finally come down to picking the paint color that, hopefully, both you and your home (and your spouse) can agree on…

 • ALWAYS surround your sample with white paper.
-Your existing paint colour WILL skew your perception of your samples.
+Your existing paint color will skew your perception of your samples.
 The only side that shouldn’t have white paper next to it is the side that buts up to your cabinet/trim.

-• Once you know you don’t like a sample – GET RID OF IT.
-I don’t care if you recycle it, throw it in a box for later or light it on fire singing ‘I Hate Everything About You’ by Three Days Grace – PURGE THE DEMONS and move along.
+• Once you know you don’t like a sample, remove it from the equation.
+I don’t care if you recycle it, throw it in a pile for later, or light it on fire, singing ‘I Hate Everything About You’ by Three Days Grace – PURGE THE DEMONS and move along.

-• Come heck or high water, narrow it down to your FAVE TWO OR THREE before you start asking for the limited opinions I suggest you get.
+• Come heck or high water, narrow it down to your fave 2 -3.

-• If things seem OFF, shift your undertones.
-If the colours look too gray/cool, try some warmer ones.
+• If things seem off, shift your undertones.
+If the colors look too gray or cool, try some warmer ones.
 If they look too warm, try something in the middle.
-Remember, this isn’t ‘do YOU find it too cool?‘ it’s ‘do your INTERIOR FINISHES find it too cool?‘.
+Remember, this isn’t ‘Do you find it too cool/warm/etc?‘ It’s ‘Do your interior finishes find it too cool/warm/etc?’

 Benjamin Moore Edgecomb Gray (Baby Fawn) stone fireplace.
 Kylie M INteriors Edesign, client photo